Nastyflav/appli_purbeurre_version_terminal/README.md

 Fromages blancs -> Tapez 3
 Jus de fruits -> Tapez 4
 Confitures -> Tapez 5
+(etc)
 ```

 # 3. Select a product

-Once the category is select, the application returns a bunch of products associated.
+Once the category is selected, the application returns a bunch of products associated.
 The user just has to choose which one he wants to consult :
 ```
 =======ALIMENTS=======
 Choisissez un produit à substituer en tapant son numéro :